 Are the other collections worth checking out?
 Absolutely.

-In fact, the NI, SAI, and Ukon collections are very similar to the Classic.
+In fact, the SAI and Ukon collections are very similar to the Classic.
 The most significant difference is in the design of the handle.

-The Classic collection has dimples across the entire handle, while the NI collection has two rows of dimples on the spine-side of the handle, and the Ukon collection has three rows of dimples on the edge side of the handle.
+The Classic collection has dimples across the entire handle, while the Ukon collection has three rows of dimples on the edge side of the handle.